Diagnosis

 Pancreatic cysts are diagnosed more often than in the past because improved imaging technology finds them more readily.
 Many pancreatic cysts are found during abdominal scans for other problems.

-After taking a medical history and performing a physical exam, your doctor may recommend imaging tests to help with diagnosis and treatment planning.
+After taking a medical history and performing a physical exam, a healthcare professional may recommend imaging tests to help with diagnosis and treatment planning.
 Tests include:

 • MRI scan.
 This imaging test can highlight subtle details of a pancreatic cyst, including whether it has any components that suggest a higher risk of cancer.

-• Magnetic resonance cholangiopancreatography (MRCP). magnetic resonance cholangiopancreatography (MRCP) is considered the imaging test of choice for monitoring a pancreatic cyst.
-This type of imaging is especially helpful for evaluating cysts in the pancreatic duct.
+• Magnetic resonance cholangiopancreatography (MRCP).
+MRCP is considered the imaging test of choice for monitoring a pancreatic cyst.
+This type of imaging is especially helpful for looking at cysts and the pancreatic duct.

 The characteristics and location of the pancreatic cyst, along with your age and sex, can sometimes help doctors determine the type of cyst you have:

-• Pseudocysts are not cancerous (benign) and are usually caused by pancreatitis.
-Pancreatic pseudocysts can also be caused by trauma.
+• Pseudocysts are not cancerous, called benign, and are usually caused by pancreatitis.
+Pancreatic pseudocysts also can be caused by trauma.

 • Serous cystadenomas can become large enough to displace nearby organs, causing abdominal pain and a feeling of fullness.
-Serous cystadenomas occur most frequently in women older than 60 and only rarely become cancerous.
+Serous cystadenomas happen most frequently in women older than 50 and are generally considered noncancerous.

-• An intraductal papillary mucinous neoplasm (IPMN) is a growth in the main pancreatic duct or one of its side branches. intraductal papillary mucinous neoplasm (IPMN) may be precancerous or cancerous.
+• An intraductal papillary mucinous neoplasm (IPMN) is a growth in the main pancreatic duct or one of its side branches.
+IPMN may be precancerous or cancerous.
 It can occur in both men and women older than 50.
 Depending on its location and other factors, IPMN may require surgical removal.

 • Solid pseudopapillary neoplasms are usually situated in the body or tail of the pancreas and occur most often in women younger than 35.
 They are rare and sometimes cancerous.

 • A cystic neuroendocrine tumor is mostly solid but can have cystlike components.
-They can be confused with other pancreatic cysts and may be precancerous or cancerous.
+They can be confused with other pancreatic cysts.

 Types of pancreatic cysts